TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 18/Genesis 18.26.md

 ---

-And Jehovah said, If I find in Sodom fifty righteous within the city, then I will spare all the place for their sake.
+Yahweh said, "If I find in Sodom fifty righteous within the city, then I will spare all the place for their sake."